wpilibsuite/frc-docs/source/docs/software/pathplanning/robot-characterization/analyzing-data.rst

 Once we have data from a characterization run, we can analyze it using the :guilabel:`Analyzer` and :guilabel:`Diagnostic Plots` widgets.

 .. image:: images/analyzer-view.png
-   :alt: Launching the data analyzer
+   :alt: Using the data analyzer

 Loading your Data File
 ----------------------